PARTNERS AND PROJECTS

 Holmesglen’s Integrated Practical Placement (IPP) program embraces diversity in the workplace and provides a unique opportunity for young people living with a learning or intellectual disability to bridge the gap between studying and finding employment.

-Unlike other placement programs, the real benefit of this model is in the three-pronged approach between Holmesglen, the partner organisation and WISE Employment, a disability employment service (DES) - each offering support and guidance to students from placement right through to employment.
+Unlike other placement programs, the real benefit of this model is in the work placement approach between Holmesglen, and our partner organisations each offering support and guidance to students from placement right through to employment.

 Benefits of the program